Jacocococo/NFD4j/README.md

 This project uses GCC and Javac for building.

 To build it, you first need to enter `build/gmake2_<platform>`  and run make from there.
-For more instructions, refer to \[Upstream\](<https://github.com/mlabbe/nativefiledialog/blob/master/README.md#building>).
+For more instructions, refer to [Upstream](<https://github.com/mlabbe/nativefiledialog/blob/master/README.md#building>).
+While upstream supports other compilers, the following build scripts only work with GCC.

 After building the static library from upstream, enter `java/build` and run the build script that matches your platform.
 You can use `--arch="<build_architecture>"`  on Linux and Mac or `--arch "<build_architecture>"`  on Windows to select an architecture other than the default (which is x64 on Linux and Windows, and ARM64 on Mac).
-While upstream supports other compilers, the following build scripts only work with GCC.

-\*Note: The only build script that has been tested is `build_linux.sh`  on the x64 architecture.
+*Note: The only build script that has been tested is `build_linux.sh`  on the x64 architecture.
 Other build scripts are not guaranteed to work but will hopefully at least act as a guide.
-If you manage to build the shared object on another platform, please let me know so I can update this repository.\*
+If you manage to build the shared object on another platform, please let me know so I can update this repository.*

 ## File Filter Syntax